 - Products may not be as potent if important ingredients degrade.

-- Some products may actually be harmful if bacteria develops or key ingredients degrade into other substances.
+- Some products may actually be harmful if bacteria develops, or key ingredients start to break down into other substances.

 All of these things can happen with cannabis products as well.

 Over time, terpenes and cannabinoids in various cannabis products can degrade.
 This can cause them to lose potency, so that they have a weaker effect—or no effect at all.
 Exposure to heat and light can also affect how a product tastes and smells.